neeraj-24/A-HIOT/README.md

 # A-HIOT
-A-HIOT stands for an advanced virtual screening (VS) framework ˗ automated hit identification and optimization tool (A-HIOT) that integrates machine learning (ML) and deep neural networks (DNNs), and combines conventional approaches based on the chemical space (AI-dependent predictive model derived from standard ligand information for respective targets) and protein space (target structure information collection and AI- dependent prognostic model extracted from the interaction pattern of target-ligand complexes).
-A-HIOT bridges the long-standing gap between both types of methods (LBVS and SBVS).
+The A-HIOT is a futuristic virtual screening (VS) framework ˗ automated hit identification and optimization tool (A-HIOT) comprise of the stacked ensemble, deep learning architectures and combines conventional approaches based on the chemical space (AI-dependent predictive model derived from standard ligand information for respective targets) and protein space (target structure information collection and AI dependent prognostic model extracted from the interaction pattern of target protein-ligand complexes).
+The A-HIOT is a reliable approach for bridging the long42 standing gap between ligand-based and structure-based VS and finding accurate hits for the desired or fixed receptor.

 ## Prerequisites
 1. The following standalone packages and tools are required: